Southern Progress Corporation: History

 In the late 1980s until the early 1990s, Southern Progress began looking for a new corporate headquarters in the Birmingham area.
 They decided on a property located down the road from their then current headquarters.
 The new facility is next to Samford University and in front of the HealthSouth Lakeshore Rehabilitation Hospital.
 Southern Progress had an over 400,000 sf corporate campus at Lakeshore.
 The campus has been named one of the most beautiful corporate campuses in the world.
 The campus also served as an office for Time, the parent company, Time Inc. In 2014, the campus was sold to Samford University and incorporated into its adjoining campus.
 One of the three buildings continues to be leased to Southern Progress for its operations.
 Three buildings were erected between 1985 and 2005.
 The third building was designed by Axios and won the AIA Excellence Award from the Georgia Chapter of the American Institute of Architects.

 In 1985, Southern Progress Corporation was purchased by Time Inc. for $498 million, the most ever paid for a publishing company at the time.
 Its publications later operated as a unit of Time Inc.'s Lifestyle Group.

 In 2006, the company sold its Progressive Farmer magazine to DTN, now (Telvent DTN).

 During the 2008 financial crisis, the magazines Cottage Living and Southern Accents were shut.

 At the end of 2012, its magazines had a combined readership of about 8 million.
 The company employed more than 700 people at headquarters in Birmingham, Alabama at the time.

+In 2025, Dotdash Meridith, the parent company of Southern Living magazine, changed its name to People, Inc.